“A for-profit company with a non-profit’s soul”

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.

 Roughly 88% of Burundians live in rural areas and a mere 1% of them have access to electricity.
 Our first mini-grid initiative in the Mubuga Village will serve as a pilot-program to be rolled out to communities that need it most.
+We are also running a solar street lighting program.

 Together with a host of international partners we expect our 10 MW project to greatly enhance Benin’s development prospects